SB-1119

 Plain Language

-Operators must conduct and document a comprehensive child safety risk assessment annually, beginning by July 1, 2027.
-The assessment must evaluate the likelihood of covered harms, differential risks across age groups and developmental stages, known child vulnerabilities, empirical usage data, and relevant academic and regulatory guidance.
-Operators must then take and document reasonable mitigation measures for every risk identified.
-This is not a one-time exercise — it is an annual recurring obligation that must incorporate empirical data from actual deployment.
+Operators must annually conduct and document a comprehensive child safety risk assessment covering the likelihood of covered harms, differential risks by age and developmental stage, known child vulnerabilities, empirical usage data, and relevant research and regulatory guidance.
+Operators must then take and document reasonable mitigation measures for each identified risk.
+This is not a one-time exercise — it must be performed annually and is grounded in actual use data.
+The covered harm definition is broad, encompassing physical, financial, psychological, privacy, and discrimination harms.

 Statutory Text